-From 2010 to 2015, Charith was employed as a Senior Corporate Planner/Manager at Warringah Council, Sydney where he was responsible for its Strategy, Policy, Process improvement and Performance management.
-He was also instrumental in developing processes at Warringah Council for Business Planning, Policy & Implementation and Quarterly/Annual reporting as per the state legislation.
+From 2010 to 2015, Charith was employed at Warringah Council in Sydney where he was responsible for its Strategy, Policy, Process improvement and Performance management.
+He was also instrumental in developing processes at Warringah Council for Business Planning, Policy implementation and the statutory reporting as per the state legislation.

 Prior to joining Warringah Council, Charith was heading Sustainability Integration and Risk at John Keells Holdings.
-Here, Charith successfully introduced and integrated sustainability throughout the various sectors of the organisation and was the catalyst in producing the first ‘GRI checked’ Sustainability Report in Sri Lanka which was adjudged best report by both ACCA and the Institute of Chartered Accountants in 2010.
-He also was able to introduce the ISO 31000 risk management framework while creating synergies between Sustainability and Risk.
+Here, Charith successfully introduced and integrated sustainability throughout the group and published the first ‘GRI checked’ Sustainability Report in Sri Lanka which was adjudged best report by both ACCA and the Institute of Chartered Accountants in 2010.
+He also introduced the ISO 31000 risk management framework while creating synergies between Sustainability and Risk.

 While at JKH, Charith was invited to serve on the Sri Lankan mirror committee which contributed towards the development of the ISO standard for Social Responsibility (ISO 26000).

-During his tenure at JKH, he also introduced Green Globe certification for the Leisure sector, hotels and resorts and was able to develop multiple initiatives which resulted in significant bottom-line gains.
+During his tenure at JKH, he also introduced Green Globe certification for the Leisure sector and was able to develop initiatives which resulted in significant bottom-line gains.
 He was also the point person for United Nations Global Compact (UNGC) at JKH.

-Prior to his appointment at JKH, Charith was in the Telco industry at Dialog Axiata PLC where he was responsible for promoting and creating a distinction between CSR (philanthropy) and Business Integral Corporate Responsibility (Sustainability).
-Charith was also able to introduce the GRI based sustainability reporting framework to Dialog and was part of the team that published Dialog’s Sustainability Report.
+Prior to his appointment at JKH, Charith was in the Telco industry at Dialog Axiata where he was responsible for creating a distinction between CSR (philanthropy) and Sustainability.
+Charith was also able to introduce the GRI based sustainability reporting framework to Dialog and was part of the team that published Dialog’s first Sustainability Report.

-At Dialog, Charith was also responsible for initiating Sustainability related programmes such as mobile recycling (M-waste) which was a first in Sri Lanka that adhered to the Basel convention.
+At Dialog, Charith was also responsible for initiating Sustainability projects such as mobile recycling (M-waste) which was a first in Sri Lanka, and was in adherence to the Basel convention.